Avg: 3.7 from 29 votes

 |Shared By:||Douglas Taylor on Aug 24, 2020|

-The Sauropod Argentinosuarus was the largest living land animal measuring in at 38 meters long, just about as long as this climb.
+The Sauropod (Long Necked Dinosaurs) Argentinosuarus was the largest living land animal measuring in at 38 meters long, just about as long as this climb.

-One can split this climb into 2 pitches for the Cuddly Kitty and a Baby Dinosaur pair of pitches.
-A 70M rope will get the leader back to the Smilodon anchor.
-An 80M rope actually gets the leader back to the ground.
+A 70M rope will get the leader back to the Anthropocene/Smilodon anchor.
+An 80M rope gets the leader back to the ground.

-Go back 93 million years, start with Smilodon fatalis and continue past the first anchors.
+Go back 93 million years to Cretaceous Era South America, start with The Anthropocene or Simolodon fatalis and continue past the first anchors.